 Royal Drakensberg Primary School, KwaZulu Natal

 The Royal Drakensberg school was set up by the owner of the Cavern Drakensberg Hotel in 2007 to enable poorer families to send their children to school.
 The school currently has 48 children in grades 0-5, from different backgrounds and capabilities.
+We stay at the cavern Drakensberg Hotel on our KwaZulu Natal and The Drakensberg Mountains holidays.
 To find out more about this fantastic community school Click here to read more.

 YODEP is a non-profit making community based youth organisation in Zomba Malawi, whose aim is to address socio-economic conditions encountered by all members of the community affected by HIV/AIDS.
 YODEP is self sufficient by growing and selling maize to support their programme as well as operating eco-tourism visits to their community.